Matthews nets hat trick, surging Maple Leafs thrash Avs 8-3

 John Tavares had a goal and two assists for Toronto (17-6-1), while William Nylander scored one and set up another.
 Jack Campbell made 28 saves.

-Jason Spezza, Travis Dermott and Pierre Engvall had the other goals for the Maple Leafs, who have won five straight games and are 15-2-0 over their last 17.
+Jason Spezza, Travis Dermott and Pierre Engvall had the other goals for the Maple Leafs, who have won five straight games and are 15-2-0 over their last 17 to move atop the NHL standings.

 Michael Bunting added three assists, while Mitch Marner and Alexander Kerfoot had two apiece.